-14. But when the vinedressers saw him, they reasoned among themselves, saying, 'This is the heir.
-Come, let us kill him, that the inheritance may be ours.'
+38. But when the vinedressers saw the son, they said among themselves, 'This is the heir.
+Come, let us kill him and seize his inheritance.'

-15. So they cast him out of the vineyard and killed him. . ."
+39. And they caught him, and cast him out of the vineyard, and killed him.

 *William Barclay explained that the chief priests and Pharisees knew very well what Jesus intended to say to them in this parable.
 "The Jewish nation as God's vineyard was a well-known picture in prophecy.
 For example, Isaiah 5:7 says, 'The vineyard of the LORD of hosts is the house of Israel, and the men of Judah are His pleasant plant.
 He looked for justice, but behold, oppression; for righteousness, but behold, weeping.'